-If you can put some extra money aside, even if it’s just a little bit, should you save it or invest it?
+If you are able to put some extra money aside, even if it’s just a little bit ... should you save it or invest it?
 Here are some questions to ask before you make any major money moves.

 1. Are your emergency savings fully funded?